kailash-manasarovar/statement/docs/timeline/2024/june.md

 - It's constant.
 - I go to the garage to put petrol in the car.
 On the way home a car pulls up beside mine and a man insults me through our open windows.
 - Every time I go out, if I'm on my own, I feel vulnerable.
-- Mostly, I'm with a bunch of election volunteers, but even then the behavior of people desperate to frighten me out of standing for office is outrageous.
+- Mostly I'm with a bunch of election volunteers, but even then the behavior of people desperate to frighten me out of standing for office is outrageous.
-- I'm convinced most of the people sent to frighten me are either bent police getting jittery about my Tottenham rape-gang history, their informants, and the Labour party and others.
+- I'm convinced most of the people sent to frighten me are either corrupt police getting jittery about my Tottenham rape-gang history, their informants who include members of the Tottenham rape-gang itself, the Labour party and others.
-- I'm stalked online constantly by hackers while I'm in the UK, and a conversation continues with them on DMs with fake accounts during this time.
+- I'm stalked online constantly by hackers while I'm in the UK, and a DM conversation continues with them via various fake accounts during this time.
 - I tell all my new friends about the gypsy trumpeter I'm in love with.
 - None of them are particularly impressed, or surprised.
-- Some of them seem to be trying to talk me out of it; that continued on into 2025 weirdly.
+- Some of them seem to be trying to talk me out of it.
-- Some seem to have very precise background knowledge of what's been going on for me in Dénia.
+- Indeed, some seem to have a very precise background knowledge of what's been going on for me in Dénia.
 - I'm aware that everything I do online is seen by hackers but the whole thing feels way bigger now.
 - I feel like I was 100% right to connect teachers and staff at the conservatory of Dénia with the Tottenham rape-gangs.
+- I've no idea how much more is at stake and for whom.
 - Electioneering is a social business and I drink alcohol most days.
 - However, I feel no ill effects like I do when I am at home in Dénia.
 It's weird.
 - In Dénia, I have frothy urine and screaming kidneys nearly every day.
-- After about a week in Lourdes, this cleared up completely.
+- After about a week in Lourdes, this clears up completely.
 - It starts up again when I go back to Dénia in July.
+- Does that mean continued poisoning with intention to maim with anti-freeze on top of whatever hallucinogenic and aphrodisiac substances they used?
-- I am, however, high all the time in the UK, and I believe that was from something they had put in my toiletries, and perhaps *top ups* from some of the plentiful wrong 'uns surrounding me.
+- I do notice, however, that I am high all the time in the UK, and I believe that was from something Dénia poisoners had managed to add to my toiletries, and perhaps even *top ups* from some of the plentiful wrong 'uns surrounding me in North London.
-- Continued drugging was essential so that I wouldn't suddenly get clear about the [switcheroo porn](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) that I was unaware of at that time.
+- Obviously, continued drugging was essential so that I wouldn't suddenly get clear about the [switcheroo porn](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) that I was unaware of at that time.
 - I can't imagine how multiple criminal porn-gang networks must have felt about me standing for office.
 - I guess truly horrified might come close.
-- Imagine, a victim turning into a powerful voice for good.
+- Imagine, a victim that always ends up dead or destroyed turning the tables on them.
+- Even the vocabulary of it is an irony.
-- Something had to be done of course; hence the relentless stalking in the UK.
+- Something had to be done of course; hence the relentless stalking in the UK, although I'm not quite sure what the end game was for them at this stage.
+- Certainly Dénia hackers made it clear to me I had surprised them.
+- *I wasn't expecting that,* she said on a fake account when I got home.
-- I guess I'm a little infamous in the wrong circles, or perhaps the politics made me even more so.
+- I guess it all makes me a little bit infamous in the wrong sorts of circles, or perhaps I already was with the child rape-porn everyone knew about.
+- The politics made me even more so I expect.
-- I've no idea what's causing the rampant activity and I assume it must be due to the Tottenham rape-gangs and all the rape-porn they made with me and my childhood friends in, sedated, in 1989.
+- From my side, and at the time, I've really no idea what's causing the rampant activity and I assume it must be due to the Tottenham rape-gangs and all the rape-porn they made with me and my childhood friends, sedated, in 1989.

 ### Gang of adult men talking about getting their dicks out at Finchley Central tube station